chaozznl/BriaContacts/README.md

 You can comment this out, or add your own centralized settings.

+The script creates a fresh log.txt file that is a log of the scripts actions.
+Use this to debug any potential issues.

 # XML format
 The script uses a slightly modified version of the *CiscoIPPhoneDirectory XML format*.
 Check the example in the project folder.